 Noran is a versatile dentist with diverse interests.
 She has been heavily involved in different volunteering activities as well as different sectors of development ever since middle school.
 Her inquisitiveness led her to get involved in projects related to the environment, climate change, health accessibility, health prevention & promotion, children and youth without parental care, emergency/disaster relief and education.
 Upon graduation, she discovered that she wants to fix more than teeth and that she is in her element when working on activities related to bettering our community.
 That is when she was awarded the Lazord Fellowship and started her professional work in public health.
 Noran is on a mission to help people, and to improve health accessibility and community development.
 She is always on the lookout for opportunities to sharpen her skills to be better equipped to serve vulnerable populations and underprivileged communities.

-Arij, a highly dedicated and ambitious person, holds a bachelor’s degree in English and is a recent M.A. graduate in English Literature.
-She has worked as an online translator with an international company.
-This experience shaped her skills and helped her to become proficient in quick and precise translation.
-However, Arij has always wondered about ways of introducing change to the world.
-She decided to explore working with organizations that focus on social change.
-Volunteering within WeYouth organization granted her the chance to dive deeper into civic engagement and opened her perspectives.
+Arij, a highly dedicated and ambitious person, holds a bachelor’s degree in English and is an M.A. graduate in English Literature.
+She is a translator and an English teacher.
+Her experiences shaped her skills and helped her to become proficient in translation and skilled in delivering engaging and interactive lessons.
+However, Arij has also decided to explore working with organizations that focus on social change.
+Volunteering within WeYouth organization granted her the chance to dive deeper into civic engagement.
 The Lazord Fellowship came right on time.
-It allows her to build her capacities and grants her the chance to implement her newly acquired skills to create change in her region.
-She is currently placed at the Tunisian Association Against Sexually Transmitted Diseases and AIDS (ATL MST SIDA Sfax) where she is on a continuous journey of learning.
-Arij will continue wandering and wondering, constantly looking for new challenges to further improve her performance.
+It allowed her to build her capacities and granted her the chance to implement her newly acquired skills to create change in her region.
+Her path will always be marked by this fellowship experience.
+Arij is on a continuous journey of learning.
+She will continue wandering and wondering, constantly looking for new challenges to further improve her performance.

 Shaimaa is a young doctor with a great interest in the field of global health, especially regarding sexual and reproductive health and rights as well as gender equality.
 During her years in university, she engaged with the International Federation of Medical Students’ Associations (IFMSA) and held several positions including Program Coordinator on GBV and National Officer on Sexual and Reproductive Health and Rights including HIV & AIDs in Egypt.
 Through the Lazord Fellowship, she is currently placed at IOM Egypt, in the Health Unit.